COx2/PizzaKnobFilterPlugin/README.md

    - Save PluginEditor.cpp if modified
 5. Hit "Save Project and Open in Xcode".
 I use Xcode 7.
 6. Select the architecture x64(64bit) or x86(32bit).
-7. On default setting, When build succeed and automatic deploy to plugin directory.
+7. On default setting, When build succeed and automatically deploy to plugin directory.

 ### Technologies Used ###